doodlewind/bumpover/README.md

 * Rules are the single source of truth implementing your transform logic.
 * Use `rule.match` to match the node you'd like to transform.
 * Use `rule.update` to update node inside promise, which allows async updating.
-* Wrap new node inside `node` field, with extra `action` field to specify whether walking throught its children.
+* Wrap new node inside `node` field, with extra `action` field to specify whether walking through its children.
 If you want to stop traversing here, simply return `'stop'` instead of `'next'`.

 That's the very basics of bumpover.
 Bumping XML and JSON string data is also shipped **out of the box** with the `XMLBumpover` and `JSONBumpover` subclasses.
 Give it a try whenever needed!